All Episodes

 I'm sure liberals ask the same thing about conservatives.

-Uh except if they really studied us, they would find substantive answers about why people are conservatives.
+Except if they really studied us, they would find substantive answers about why people are conservatives.

-I mean, we got Republicans uh a few.
+I mean, we got Republicans, a few.

-Uh he's he's done a 180 for a whole bunch of reasons.
+He's done a 180 for a whole bunch of reasons.

-Look, folks, everybody wants to matter.
+Look, folk, everybody wants to matter.

 Nobody wants to have a meaningless life.

-And uh I I th I've never been an actor, I couldn't do it, I don't think.
+I couldn't do it, I don't think.

-But uh because it is hard to actually pretend you are not who you are and to become to totally lose yourself and become somebody else.
+Because it is hard to actually pretend you are not who you are and to totally lose yourself and become somebody else convincingly is, well, you may be smirking, but go try it.

-Uh that that's why they earn a lot of money.
+That's why they earn a lot of money.

 But there's guilt associated with that too.

-Uh and that kind of fame, you want to be famous for doing more than just pretending not to be yourself.
+And that kind of fame, you want to be famous for doing more than just pretending not to be yourself.

-Uh everybody wants to matter, everybody wants to have meaningfulness in their lives.
+Everybody wants to have meaningfulness in their lives.

-It it's a very quirky thing to be able to do.
+It's a very quirky thing to be able to do.

-Um and at the same time you want to be taken seriously for who you really are, and you want what you really do to matter, and pretending to be somebody else makes you big on a screen and may earn you a lot of money, but does it get you respect other than fawning idolatry from moviegoers?
+And at the same time, you want to be taken seriously for who you really are, and you want what you really do to matter.

 And I just sometimes think, oh, that's not enough.

-Uh remember, politics is showbiz too.
+Remember, politics is showbiz too.

-It's showbiz for the ugly.
+It's Showbiz for the ugly.

-Male or female, Kyle Well, mostly on the left too.
+Well, mostly on the left, too.

-Mega Farmer Market uh dittoes there, Rush.
+Mega Farmer Market Dittos there, Rush.

 Thank you, sir.